ryzokuken/mf2-docs/guide-v2.md

 A **local** declaration binds a variable to the resolved value of an expression.

-Unlike JavaScript, declared variables can not be used before their declaration, and their values mustn't be self-referential; otherwise, a message is not considered valid.
-Declaring a variable multiple times results in an invalid message as well.
+Unlike in JavaScript, declared variables cannot be used before their declaration, and their values mustn't be self-referential; otherwise, a message is not considered valid.
+Declaring the same variable multiple times results in an invalid message as well.

 **EXAMPLE**
 ```
 input {$x :function option=value}
-local $y = {{This is an expression}}
+local $y = {|This is an expression|}
 ```

 ## Patterns